The Heights School (Maryland)

 The Heights School is a preparatory school for boys in grades 3–12 in Potomac, Maryland, United States.
 Its mission is to assist parents in the intellectual, spiritual, and physical education of their sons.
 The Heights School offers a liberal arts curriculum in English, mathematics, classics, history, religion, science, Spanish, art, computers, and music.

-As of 2017–2018, the school had an enrollment of 538 kids and 62.1 classroom teachers (on an FTE basis), for a student-teacher ratio of 8.7.
+As of 2025–2026, the school had a student body of 600 and 78 total faculty.
+The Upper School comprises almost half of the total enrollment, with 277 students across grades 9–12.
+Within the Upper School, the average class size is 17 and the student-to-faculty ratio is 7:1.
 Opus Dei, a personal prelature of the Catholic Church, supervises the school's religious orientation and spiritual formation.
 The local church authority, the Roman Catholic Archdiocese of Washington, however, does not include the Heights in their list of Catholic schools.
 Still, the faculty for the Catholic doctrine program as well as the curriculum are reviewed and approved by the Archdiocese of Washington.

 Athletics

-The Heights School currently has 13 different sports teams : cross country, golf, soccer, basketball, squash, swimming, wrestling, baseball, lacrosse, tennis, track and field, rugby, and rock climbing.
+The Heights School currently has 13 different sports teams: cross country, golf, soccer, basketball, squash, swimming, wrestling, baseball, lacrosse, tennis, track and field, rugby, and rock climbing.

 The Heights School is known for fielding especially strong soccer teams.
 Products of The Heights program include former national team and professional player Freddy Adu.
 Players from The Heights are often recruited by top programs.

 In the fall of 2018 – the first year of membership in the WCAC – The Heights varsity soccer team won the Washington Catholic Athletic Conference championship following their undefeated season.
 The team was ranked #16 in the nation, and #2 in The Washington Post rankings.
 The Heights followed that incredible inaugural season with another WCAC conference championship in 2023, in which they finished 17-1-1, allowing just five goals in conference play and none during the postseason; the team ranked #1 in The Washington Post rankings.

 The Heights also has a successful rock climbing team, which competes in the Washington Area Interscholastic Climbing League (WAICL).
 The league competes at indoor rock climbing gyms across the Washington DC metropolitan area, focusing on bouldering and top rope.
 Within the WAICL, the Heights fielded the top championship teams during the 2017/2018, 2023/2024, and 2024/2025 seasons.
 One notable climber, a member of the class of 2025, scaled a V11-grade bouldering climb.

 Additionally, The Heights boasts a strong cross-country program, which regularly places in the top of the Washington Catholic Athletic Conference.